SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

    - Function.Call(function, p1, p2, ...)

      Invokes the global *function* in the process "Simulator Controller.exe". with some arguments.
 Up to 6 arguments are supported.

+   You use this predicates in backward chaining rules directly.
+Example:

+	   estimateTrackWetness() <= calculateTrackWetness(), Assistant.Speak("It will be too wet.
+I will come up with a new strategy."), Assistant.Call(planPitstop)

+   In forward chaining rules, the syntax is a bit different:

+	   [?Track.Grip = Wet] => (Prove: Assistant.Speak("It will be too wet.
+I will come up with a new strategy.")), (Prove: Assistant.Call(planPitstop))

+As you can see, defining individual conversation actions is really an expert topic and therefore nothing for the casual user.
+If you want use this feature, I can offer a personal introduction and coaching as part of the Patreon membership.

 #### Tab *Plugins*